xsf/xmpp.org/content/blog/newsletter/2024-08-05-newsletter.es.md

 ### Estable

-- No hubo XEPs promovidas a Estable este mes.
+- No hubo XEPs promovidas a estable este mes.

 ### Desechadas